Caroline Burton: Way Finding

 We offer two options:

-During regular Museum operation hours: $200 up to 20 people and $5 per person for each additional person up to 140.
-Private shows are only available on these days and times:
+1. During regular Museum operation hours: $300 for up to 40 people and $5 per person for each additional person up to 140.
+These private shows are only available on these days and times:

-After Hours for an additional fee: $500 up to 20 people and $5 per person for each additional person up to 140.
-After Hours private shows are available on these days and times:
+2. After-hours for an additional fee: $500 for up to 40 people and $5 per person for each additional person up to 140.
+After-hours private shows are available on these days and times:

 *Please note: This option is for one show only.
-If your group requires event planning including food, presentation stage, sound system or other special considerations you must contact NJSM.email@example.com to secure a rental contract for use of space.
+This is not a space rental.
+If your group requires planning for a business event including food, presentation stage, sound system or other special considerations you must contact NJSM.firstname.lastname@example.org to secure a rental contract for use of space.
+Birthday parties cannot make private use of the public spaces in the building.

 One World, One Sky: Big Bird’s Adventure begins on Sesame Street when Elmo’s friend, Hu Hu Zhu, visits from China.
 Big Bird, Elmo and Hu Hu Zhu take viewers on an exciting discovery of the Sun, Moon, and stars.
 They also learn about the Big Dipper and the North Star.
 Elmo and Hu Hu Zhu then take an imaginary trip to the Moon where they learn that the moon is a very different place from the Earth.
 They even pick the North Star as their friendship star to always remind them of their shared joy of looking up at the sky together.